High Performers and Their Impact on Organizations

 How to identify high performers on your team

-It’s important for organizations to identify high performers and high potential employees.
-These are the employees that can have a marked, positive impact on the organization and its desired outcomes.
+It’s important for organizations to identify high performers and high-potential employees.
+These employees can have a marked, positive impact on the organization and its desired outcomes.

-Organizations need to ensure that their people managers and supervisors understand the value of high performers, and that they have the knowledge and access to necessary insights to identify them through their ongoing interactions with their direct reports.
+Organizations need to ensure that their people managers and supervisors understand the value of high performers and have the knowledge and access to necessary insights to identify them through their ongoing interactions with their direct reports.

 This might be part of the performance management process, but should also be part of ongoing business operations and coaching to ensure that high performers don’t skip through the tracks or leave for other opportunities.